 Old Cemetery in Springtime.
 Toni Stinson and Penny Kraft.

 The New Cemetery is now almost full and has only a few spaces left.
 15 years ago the Town Council decided to restrict its use to Wivenhoe residents only, and now only residents with an established residency in Wivenhoe (approx 20-30 years) can be buried there.

 A new section for ashes has been secured alongside one of the paths.
 The Town Council has been investigating land for a third cemetery for the past 20 years and the matter is still being looked into.

 All the burial records dating back to 1855 have now been digitized and the data stored on Town Council records.
 Burial searches can often be carried out in a matter of minutes.
 Please contact the Council office for further details.

-The Cemetery Chapel has recently been refurbished and is a volunteer run museum which has proved very popular with residents.
+The Cemetery Chapel has recently been refurbished and is a volunteer run museum.
 It opens on weekends from May to September between 10.00am - 1.00pm and new volunteers are always welcome.
 Please contact the Council Office for further details.

 If you would like to use the KGV Field for an event please contact the Office on email@example.com.